Alone (Masayoshi Takana album) Alone is the 10th studio album by Masayoshi Takanaka, released by Kitty Records on 10 December 1981

 overwhelming both in scope and in things happening, it's honestly kind of hard to walk the streets sometimes.
 There's people advertising their maid cafes every 5 steps, people window shopping for figurines,

-corners there would be just
+corners there would be just a voice and it would say things like

-a voice and it would say things like "Our maids are SO Happy To See you.
-We promise They Will do Their Best to give you a pleasurable experience" in the most uncanny
+"Our maids are SO Happy To See you.
+We promise They Will do Their Best to give you a pleasurable experience"

 text-to-speech, AI type voice, felt like some blade runner shit.
 I also hit up the GIANT Bic Camera and Yodobashi camera stores just for the bit as well.
 Bic Camera was cool because they had a section where you

-could buy vocaloid packages which was really neat, but the giant Yodobashi Camera was actually freakily big.
 Like Costco always feels a bit unnecessarily large, but look at this photo.
 That is 9 floors of

 electronics, home goods, toys, games and restaurants.
 Exploring this REALLY felt like some Bladerunner shit or something, it was so overwhelmingly big.